 to phone me up and admit to another mistake and want to add more money to the service was not something I agreed to

 therefore, I immediately cancelled and they acknowledge the cancelation but won't refund me my start up fee.

 |Load More Reviews|

-Comwave was fined by the Competition Bureau for over a quarter of a million dollars, this was because Comwave was found it did not disclose properly the fees and limitations of their Internet and Home Phone services.
-This was an exemplary fine and should serve as a deterrent but based on the reviews GoneVoIP receives the behavior seems to continue.
+Comwave was fined by the Competition Bureau for over a quarter of a million dollars.
+The fine was handed because Comwave had not disclosed properly their fees and limitations of their Internet and Home Phone services.
+This was an exemplary fine at the time and should serve as a deterrent.
+However, based on the reviews GoneVoIP receives about Comwave services, the behavior seems to continue.